 That line is right out of the film, it is very powerful anything to add to it?

 I think that system that you describe is set in stone in the US.
 In the US you see corporate interest in government.
 That’s not to say SA is an angel but there is still hope here.
 In the sense that SA is a young democracy.
 We are still able to believe that each voice matters.
 And for that reason there is hope.
 (In the US it is so far gone) it is critical we act, speak and express.

 Open and accurate information and transparency are important we don’t want peoples naively to exclude them from national topics.
 We need this in places where people are cut off from the media, in places where people trust each other easily as they have no reason not to.

 Glamour women of the year?

 This question came from the audience.
-What was the reaction from the community of the Karoo “the stars of the show” when showing them this film?
+What was the reaction from the community of the Karoo when showing them this film?

-We went back to the “stars”of the film.
 It is different in the Karoo.
 I dread going in front and doing q and a, as it is silent.
-Here after a day you might forget.
+Hereafter a day you might forget.
 It’s tough.
 I come from there it is like looking friends and family in the face and saying that I am sorry to be the bearer of bad news.

-Industry will split up a community.
-They identify the racial, social vulnerability to distract a community.
-To make it people vs people.
+The industry will split up a community.
+They identify the racial and social vulnerability to make it people vs people.
 There is a growing interest in conversations that matter.
-More and more citizens want to be active.
-Rather know than not know.
+More and more citizens want to be active, they want to rather know than not know.
 If you know you can do something about.

 I heard someone ask you if you have an agenda.
 They apologized for asking, but it is a question many will ask?